CyberFlameGO/svnpython/Doc/c-api/set.rst

 .. cfunction:: int PySet_Add(PyObject *set, PyObject *key)

    Add *key* to a :class:`set` instance.
-Does not apply to :class:`frozenset` instances.
+Also works with :class:`frozenset` instances (like :cfunc:`PyTuple_SetItem` it can be used to fill-in the values of brand new frozensets before they are exposed to other code).
 Return 0 on success or -1 on failure.
 Raise a :exc:`TypeError` if the *key* is unhashable.
 Raise a :exc:`MemoryError` if there is no room to grow.
 Raise a :exc:`SystemError` if *set* is an not an instance of :class:`set` or its subtype.

-   .. versionchanged:: 2.6
-      Now works with instances of :class:`frozenset` or its subtypes.
-      Like :cfunc:`PyTuple_SetItem` in that it can be used to fill-in the values of brand new frozensets before they are exposed to other code.

 The following functions are available for instances of :class:`set` or its subtypes but not for instances of :class:`frozenset` or its subtypes.